BjornHansson/arngrim/README.md

   - Run from the root with `jshint src`.
 - PHPUnit for basic unit tests.
   - Download the PHP Archive (PHAR).
-  - Add PHPUnit (and PHP) to the PATH.
+  - Add PHPUnit (and PHP if not already there) to the PATH.
   - Run from the root with `phpunit tests/`.
 - Selenium (with PHPUnit) for Firefox GUI tests.
   - Download the Selenium-server-standalone jar.
   - Start the server by running `java -jar selenium-server-standalone-2.43.1.jar`.
-  - Run tests from the root with `phpunit tests/`.